phobos2077/fo2_ecco/docs/ecco_readme.txt

 -====================-
 -===   EcCo mod   ===-
--=== v0.9.2 BETA  ===-
+-=== v0.9.3 BETA  ===-
 -====================-
 						by phobos2077

 > CRAFTING:
-- New crafting system based on Mr.Fixit by Team-X and Fix-Boy by Lexx.
+- New crafting system based on Mr.Fixit by Team-X and Fix-Boy by Lexx with many improvements.
 - Custom crafting schematics designed to serve game's balance and add variety, including new game items.
 - All "schematics" are divided into several categories, you need to find teacher for each category.
 - Knowing schematics is not enough: to start crafting you may also need skills, components and tools.
-- Some craftable food.
+- Craftable food that heals a little, reduces negative effects and increases some stats.
 - Crafting menu is accessible by clicking a new button on main panel or with a hotkey: Ctrl+C.
+- New book for Doctor skill (required to craft drugs).

 > TRAPS:
 - To use traps you need to craft a Trap Kit first (need explosive schematics for mines and electronics for sensor mine).
-- To place the trap on the ground, put it in your active hand slot and use it ON your character (or just press Ctrl+4 hotkey).
+- To place the trap on the ground, Use it from the inventory screen or from your active hand slot.
+You can also use hotkey Ctrl+4 if you have a trap kit in active hand.
 - To actually arm the trap, use Traps skill on it.
 - For mines: you can use any explosive from inventory on the floor trap tile; if you just use "Traps" skill on them, the game will first try to arm it with last used explosive type, and then with any explosive found in your inventory.
 - You need to pass traps skill check to successfully arm the trap, if you are bad enough, you may end up blowing yourself.
 But if you're good, you'll have a chance of critical hit with your trap.